Joshua-Benfell/Team-6-AVC-2018/README.md

 * We are a little bit behind our project timetable.
 Need to catch up next week

 ### Week 4 Checklist
-- [ ] Josh: Complete Quadrant 3 & detecting the orange/red patches
+- [x] Josh: Complete Quadrant 3 & detecting the orange/red patches
 - [ ] Michael, Josh: Complete Quadrant 4
-- [ ] Jordan: print a switch mount
+- [x] Jordan: print a switch mount
-- [ ] Jordan: Design & Print a top plate
+- [x] Jordan: Design & Print a top plate
-- [ ] Sam: Swap wheels out and reassemble hardware
+- [x] Sam: Swap wheels out and reassemble hardware
-- [ ] Sam: Improve cable management
+- [x] Sam: Improve cable management
-- [ ] Josh: Update Github
+- [x] Josh: Update Github

 #### Week 4 Review
 * Quadrant 3 has been completed
 * Everyone turned up to the scheduled lab on Wednesday
+* Quadrant 4 was started on and we successfully tested to the 92% mark with 2 nudges on the 25th of may
+* Goals for the [Final Week](week-5-checklist) have been set
+* Final top plate has been designed and is to be implemented to final robot design
+* Aside from completing quadrant 4, all goals have been completed this week

+### Week 5 Checklist
+- [ ] Josh: Assemble Final Hardware and tidy it up
+- [ ] Michael: Finish Bulk of Quadrant 4 code
+- [ ] Josh, Michael: Tune everything before Wednesday and make sure it works
+- [ ] Josh: Update GitHub

 ## AVC Project Timetable
 Overall project plan